learn-co-curriculum/precollege-intro-software-engineering-track/day-05/lectures/object-orientation/LECTURE.md

 ## Hints and Hurdles
++ Reopening classes and the concept of `self` should be considered advanced topics.
+Do not introduce these today unless students are hungry for the material.
 + Instead of automatically naming reader and writer methods as we normally would, give them much more descriptive names at first like `tell_me_how_much_money_I_have` or `set_my_money_to`.
 + Use writers with () first when changing an attribute.
 Then show that we don't need them because Ruby is friendly - and that's why we are putting the = in the name of the writer method.
   ```ruby